Driving Under the Influence of Marijuana

 Lawyer for Driving Under the Influence of Marijuana Arrests in Queens, NY

 Were you arrested for a drugged driving offense in New York City because you were allegedly under the influence of cannabis?
 It will be critical for you to seek legal representation as soon as possible.
-Contact Law Office of Rochelle S. Berliner today.
+Contact Law Office today.

 Queens criminal defense attorney Rochelle S. Berliner represents individuals charged with all kinds of DWI crimes in communities throughout Queens County, Kings County, New York County, and Bronx County.
-You can have her provide an honest and thorough evaluation of your case when you call Law Office of Rochelle S. Berliner to schedule a free initial consultation.
+You can have her provide an honest and thorough evaluation of your case when you call Law Office to schedule a free initial consultation.

 Overview of Driving Under the Influence of Marijuana Crimes in New York

 - How can a person be charged with this crime?

 - What are the consequences of being convicted of DWAID?

 - Where can I learn more about driving under the influence of marijuana in Queens?

 An alleged offender can be charged with DWAID under New York Vehicle & Traffic Law § 1192(4) if that person operates a motor vehicle while his or her ability to operate such a motor vehicle is impaired by the use of a drug or cannabis or the combined influence of alcohol and any drug or cannabis.
 Unlike alcohol-related DWI offenses in which certain thresholds are established for blood alcohol concentration (BAC) limits, a person can be charged with DWAID if he or she tests positive for any amount of marijuana.